 2. Personal pension

 If you’re self-employed, or you want to consolidate your old pension pots, a personal pension can be an effective way to keep all of your retirement investments in one place.
+Check out the Moneybox Personal Pension – a pension designed for the way you live today!
 Do make sure you understand the advantages and disadvantages of consolidating existing pensions before you transfer these.

 Quiz: What is the best tax wrapper to invest for your retirement?